jbilcke/latent-browser/README.md

 - start the app

-#### Known important bugs
+### Known important bugs

 ATTENTION!
-Due to a bug with Next Hot Reload (it reloads the search page once, after clicking on a click)
+With `yarn dev` and `yarn tauri:dev` there is a bug with Next Hot Reload and the "search" mode (it reloads the search page once, after clicking on a click).
+Normal "generate" mode should be fine.

 ## Using the browser